About severe.im

 Current Hour RAP Fields

-The 2-hour forecast ("F02") of the Rapid Refresh (RAP) model is used to represent the conditions of the "current hour." [reasoning] Almost all of the images are produced with GrADS, except for the isentropic charts, which are more easily produced in Gempak since it handles the pressure-to-theta coordinate transformations easily.
+Almost all of the images are produced with GrADS, except for the isentropic charts, which are more easily produced in Gempak since it handles the pressure-to-theta coordinate transformations easily.

 The most recent 24 hours are available, so users can cycle through the previous day for each field.
 No "future" data is plotted.